nileswyles/c-cpp-sandbox/README.md

 - Macros
 - In an effort to keep things simple (but at the same time, in a round about way, make things more complicated) and because it's more fun, don't use the standard lib... let's write our own.

-- Sort of decided to use g++ for everything but why?
+- Sort of decided to use g++ for everything, but why?
-    - Where C and C++ overlap.
-Use C syntax.
-Because why remember unnecessary things.
+    - Draw clear distinction between C and CPP code.
     - Should I implement shared_ptr, string and other abstractions from the standard library?
 (Still yes?)
     - Do templates/generics provide any value?
 Classes, polymorphism or inheritance?
         - Can you generally structure programs in a simpler way instead of leveraging these language features?